PolishDrBirkin/PolishDrBirkin/README.md

 ## This is for pony town only, I'll just put some info here but I'll make a strawpage soon where I'm def gonna put more things about me
 ## Hi I'm Natan or Birkin and I'm male
 * I'm VERY shy, kinda socially anxious too, socially awkward and paranoid
+* BY NO SHIPS I mean no making ships with me, if you're a character that the char I'm as is shipped with Idm just talking without making it ship like
 * I kinda struggle with social interactions but I'm working on it.
 I don't talk first most of the time too but INT PLEASE I like talking to people
 * FREELY C+H!!!
 I love when people sit down next to me okay, also W2I If I have it in my name cause I'm mostly offtab
 * Spamton and Noelle kinnie